Mr-KayJayDee/instagram-bot/README.md

 - !wanted: Return a wanted image.

 ## Utils
-- !myinfos: Return some informations about you. (missing some infos)
+- !myinfos: Return some informations about you.

 # Known bugs